About Michael

 Michael Eaton (b.
 1981) is a Brooklyn, NY based saxophonist, composer, and educator active in contemporary jazz and free improvisation.
 He embraces a progressive and holistic vision of jazz, cognizant of the music's rich history, while he reaches for a personal outlook with an eye towards future possibilities.

-Eaton plays with pianist Nicki Adams in a modern jazz/Third Stream duo, Paraphrase.
-After recording YouTube videos during the 2020 pandemic period, the duo recorded Paraphrase, which was released in 2022 by Steeplechase Records.
-Their second recording, The Transcendental, was released in March 2024 and features a twelve tone title suite written by Eaton and inspired by abstract expressionist painter Richard Pousette-Dart.
+Eaton plays in Paraphrase, a modern jazz plus Third Stream duo for piano and saxophone with pianist Nicki Adams After recording YouTube videos during the 2020 pandemic, the duo went into the studio to record Paraphrase, which was released in 2022 by Steeplechase Records.
+Their second recording, The Transcendental, was released in March 2024.
+It covers original compositions, arrangements of music by Joe Henderson, and a twelve tone title suite written by Eaton and inspired by abstract expressionist painter Richard Pousette-Dart.

 Michael has enjoyed a 10+ year association in NYC with flutist/composer/lyricist Cheryl Pyle in Beyond Group, a free improvised chamber group with rotating personnel and orchestrations.
 Musicians who have played with Beyond include guitarist Bern Nix, percussionist Newman Taylor Baker, pianist Roberta Piket, bassoonist Claire de Brunner, bassist Hilliard Greene, bass flutist Gene Coleman, baritone saxophonist Claire Daly, alto saxophonist Daniel Carter, soprano saxophonist Sam Newsome, flutist Jamie Baum, vocalist Judi Silvano, and drummer Reggie Sylvester, and composer/conductor Carman Moore.

-For over 10 years, Michael has collaborated in a variety of musical settings with New York bassist/multi instrumentalist Adam Minkoff (Dweezil Zappa, Doyle Bramhall II).
-One ensemble is Vaalbara, a post-70s Miles/New York downtown band that blends rock, jazz, funk, groove-based open free improvisation, and spoken word.
+For close to 15 years, Michael has collaborated with New York bassist/multi instrumentalist Adam Minkoff (Dweezil Zappa, Doyle Bramhall II, Graham Nash, Amy Helm) in a plethora of musical settings with.
+One band is Vaalbara, a post-70s Miles/New York downtown band that blends rock, jazz, funk, groove-based open free improvisation, and spoken word.
 Another is their free improvised trio, Anderson/Eaton/Minkoff, with drummer Nick Anderson, which released Hit Record in 2013.
-Minkoff and Eaton also revive 1960s/70s soul jazz and acid jazz in Rockwood Organ Lounge, which usually includes guitarist Al Street, organist Todd Caldwell, and drummers Sean Dixon, Tony Mason, Bill Campbell, or Eric Kalb.
+Minkoff and Eaton occasionally revive 1960s/70s soul jazz and acid jazz in Rockwood Organ Lounge, which usually includes guitarist Al Street, organist Todd Caldwell, and drummers Sean Dixon, Tony Mason, Bill Campbell, or Eric Kalb.

-Then on December 1, 2017, Eaton and Minkoff returned to late Coltrane again, focusing on the 50th anniversary of two undersung classics from 1967: Interstellar Space and Stellar Regions.
-Over the course of two sold out sets at Williamsburg's National Sawdust, they essayed seldom performed late Coltrane with a super powered band of David Liebman, Marc Ribot, Jamie Saft, Nick Anderson, and Anthony Cole.
+On December 1, 2017, Eaton and Minkoff unfolded the late Coltrane repertory again, focusing on the 50th anniversary of two classics from 1967: Interstellar Space and Stellar Regions.
+Over the course of two sold out sets at Williamsburg's National Sawdust, they essayed seldom performed late Coltrane with a super-powered band of David Liebman, Marc Ribot, Jamie Saft, Nick Anderson, and Anthony Cole.

 Michael participated in a number of projects by NYC composer and keyboardist Dorian Wallace.
 He played saxophone on the first ever complete production of the Cageian and postminimalist composer Robert Ashley's improvised opera, Perfect Lives.
 Wallace's group played all seven acts over the span of five hours at the Firehouse Space in 2015, then in 2016 played a compressed version of all seven acts in two hours at Spectrum NYC .
 Eaton can be heard on tenor saxophone for Wallace's studio recording of We Are Legion, a multi-part suite dedicated to the hacktivist collective, Anonymous.
 He played soprano saxophone and flute on "A Bottle in the Cosmic Ocean", performed for NPR's Science Friday, commemorating the 40th anniversary of the Golden Record (the LP included aboard Voyager 1 and 2).
 Wallace wrote for Jennifer Lott's LottDance, creating new works for dancers and chamber ensemble, including Pale Blue Dot at Gibney Dance Center.
 Michael also played tenor saxophone for a "The Rest is Sh*t: Stories fropm the Microchasm", a video opera production, with music and concept by David Kulma and Dorian Wallace and videography by John Sanborn.
 The NY Times remarked of the production that "[the music] blurs distinctions between jazz and contemporary classical styles".